balderdashy/waterline/README.md

 Waterline is a brand new kind of storage and retrieval engine.

 It provides a uniform API for accessing stuff from different kinds of databases, protocols, and 3rd party APIs.
-That means you write the same code to get users, whether they live in MySQL, LDAP, MongoDB, or Facebook.
+That means you write the same code to get and store things like users, whether they live in Redis, mySQL, LDAP, MongoDB, or Postgres.

-At the same time, Waterline aims to learn lessons and maintain the best features from both Rails' ActiveRecord and Grails' Hibernate ORMs.
+Waterline strives to inherit the best parts of ORMs like ActiveRecord, Hibernate, and Mongoose, but with a fresh perspective and emphasis on modularity, testability, and consistency across adapters.

 ## Installation